cheeseischeese/recommendationsystem/README.md

 3. Verfy on hangouts.

 Completed Tasks:
-1. Set up repository
+1. Add project description in the readme
-2. Understandings of the datasets
+2. Compute some basic statistics on the users dataframe
-3. Complete the data preprocessing by using pandas.
+3. Verfy on hangouts.
 ##
 ---------------------
 ## 7/4/2019